You are viewing a story from harrypotterfanfiction.com

 The owl hooted dolefully in what Hermione hoped was acknowledgement.
 She carried it to the window and let it take flight into the open night air.
 As it grew smaller and smaller, Hermione found herself praying that it wasn’t intercepted.
 So many things could go wrong…

-Shaking her head, Hermione turned away from the window and made her way back towards the Heads’ Dormitory.
+Shaking her head, Hermione turned away from the window and made her way back towards the Heads’ Dormitory at a much slower pace.
 The hallways of Hogwarts were dark.
 The very few students who had stayed behind on the holiday were abed.
 Hermione swallowed hard as she crept back to the third floor.
 Her trip to the West Tower had been frantic, but her trip back seemed nerve-wracking.
 The gravity of the letter she had just sent was pressing down on her, heavy and terrifying.
 They could be one step closer to another Horcrux…

 “I’m here,” Draco said quietly.